crdx/docwatch/README.md

 Renders markdown into an HTML page.

-Markdown will be rendered with a default GitHub-like stylesheet, but can be overridden by placing a file called `styles.css` in the `$XDG_CONFIG_HOME/org.crdx/docwatch` directory (normally `~/.config/org.crdx/docwatch`).
-Use `-d/--default-styles` to ignore the override stylesheet.
+Markdown will be rendered with a default GitHub-like stylesheet.
+Custom styling can be configured via profiles (see below) or by placing a `styles.css` in the config directory.
+Use `-d/--default-styles` to ignore all custom styling.

 ### `Renderer::Html`